JAMES J. ACKERMAN

-Rice-Minus has contributed to stories about criminal justice reform in outlets including Christianity Today, Slate, CBN News, the Marshall Project, PBS' Religion & Ethics Newsweekly, and WORLD Magazine.
-She is the co-author of Outrageous Justice, a multimedia Bible study curriculum and companion book.
-A valued shaper of the criminal justice reform debate because of her wide-ranging policy expertise, Rice-Minus maintains a vested interest in justice reform as someone who has both been a victim of crime and walked alongside a family member during his incarceration.
+A valued shaper of the criminal justice reform debate because of her wide-ranging policy expertise, Rice-Minus has contributed to Christianity Today, Slate, CBN News, the Marshall Project, PBS' Religion & Ethics Newsweekly, and WORLD Magazine, among others.
+She is the co-author of Outrageous Justice, a multimedia Bible study curriculum and companion book produced by Prison Fellowship.
+She maintains a vested interest in justice reform as someone who has both been a victim of crime and walked alongside a family member during his incarceration.

 A native of Virginia, Rice-Minus resides in Washington, D.C., with her husband and daughter.
 They welcomed another child as foster parents in 2020.
 Prior to her tenure at Prison Fellowship, she managed advocacy efforts on behalf of the National Religious Campaign Against Torture.
 She is a graduate of Colorado State University and George Mason University’s Antonin Scalia Law School.
 She is a member of the Virginia State Bar and a Colson Fellow.